 Forecasting: principles and practice.
 Welcome to our online textbook on forecasting.

 Both of these situations are relatively easy to handle using transformations.
 Positive forecasts To impose a positivity constraint, simply work on the log scale. .
+Forecasts constrained to an interval.
 Interpreting noise.
 When watching the TV news, or reading newspaper commentary, I am frequently amazed at the attempts people make to interpret random noise.

 For example, the latest tiny fluctuation in the share price of a major company is attributed to the CEO being ill.
 When the exchange rate goes up, the TV finance commentator confidently announces that it is a reaction to Chinese building contracts.
 No one ever says “The unemployment rate has dropped by 0.1% for no apparent reason.”
 What is going on here is that the commentators are assuming we live in a noise-free world.
 They imagine that everything is explicable, you just have to find the explanation.
 The finance news Every night on the nightly TV news bulletins, a supposed expert will go through the changes in share prices, stock prices indexes, currency rates, and economic indicators, from the past 24 hours.